Partner Amy Lass is our primary mediation specialist at GYL:

 Divorce Mediation vs. Litigation – Pros and Cons

 There are many advantages to avoiding a divorce trial.
 Avoiding a fight in court typically leads to a better long-term relationship with your ex-spouse – something that is particularly desirable if you have children.
 In the absence of a trial, the divorce process is often quicker, cheaper, and more private.
 In addition, you’ll have more control over the terms of the divorce since a judge will not be making the decisions.

 There are times, though, when a divorce trial might be preferable to an agreement, mediation, collaboration, or negotiation.
 For example, if you believe that your spouse is hiding assets or income, a subpoena might be necessary.
 Litigation is your only opportunity to compel financial disclosure.
 In addition, if your spouse has a history of domestic violence or drug or alcohol abuse, a trial is often necessary.

-If you are considering a divorce and are interested in discussing alternatives to a trial, call GYL to learn about your options: (858) 371-5569.
-Our attorneys are some of the best in the field, and we would be happy to help you through the divorce mediation process.
-To reach us online, click here.
+Are you are considering a divorce and are interested in alternatives to a trial?
+Call GYL at (858) 371-5569 to learn about your options!
+Our attorneys are some of the best in the field and we would be happy to help you through the divorce mediation process.
+Click here to reach us online.